 Japan’s Longest Day (日本のいちばん長い日) – 1967

 Directed by Kihachi Okamoto and boasting a memorable score, Japan’s Longest Day is one of the most famous Japanese war movies, so much so that it is usually rerun every August 15th.
+So popular was this film that it inspired the so-called 8-15 series of war movies by Toho during the late 60s/early 70s, of which, The Militarists is part of.
 It deals with the last twenty-four hours of World War II and the infamous Imperial Palace Incident (Kyujo Jiken).
 Unlike The Militarists, this film has no fictional characters and is as docudrama as you can get.
 For those unaware, the last twenty-four hours of World War II were fraught with intrigue and drama, perfect fodder for a movie.

 After deciding to surrender, the Emperor recorded a speech to broadcast to the people on August 15th, 1945.
 However, a group of junior Army officers launched a coup, killed the commander of the Imperial Guard, and cordoned off the Imperial Palace.
 Their goal was to find the recording, destroy it, and continue the war until the bitter end.